KennethMWJr/The-Barber-Shop/project_worksheet.md

 # Project Overview

+A full stack app that applies CRUD in frontend and backend for the purpose of creating a queuing system for a barber shop.

 ## Project Schedule

 This schedule will be used to keep track of your progress throughout the week and align with our expectations.